 PHSE and Citizenship

 While not statutory, PHSE and Citizenship are important aspects of our curriculum, and will be taught either discreetly, within a topic or in assembly depending on the needs of the pupils in each key stage.
-We use Jigsaw and Twinkl scheme of work to deliver the discreet aspects of PSHE.
+We use Jigsaw scheme of work to deliver the discreet aspects of PSHE.

 Jigsaw is a comprehensive scheme of learning which integrates personal, social, health and economic education with emphasis on emotional literacy, mental health and SMSC, especially spiritual development.